Events

 Our events bring together the brightest minds and most influential voices from across the political spectrum, civil society, business and the economy.

-We currently host two networks which meet monthly hosting high level speakers:
+We currently host three networks which meet regularly hosting high level speakers:

 The Public Services 2030 Network is a movement of organisations and individuals committed to rebuilding and reforming our public services so they are fit for the next decade.